Dangers of speed and inexperience

 I pulled off the road about 50 metres from the vehicle and as I stepped out of my vehicle, I noticed that the road was quite slippery.
 It was possible to walk normally but also fairly easy to slide your feet.

-They were all safe with a few minor injuries on the guy who was in the rear seat.
-Nothing that couldn’t be fixed easily with my first-aid-kit.
+They were all safe with a few minor injuries.
+The guy who was in the rear seat dislocated his shoulder.
+No need for my first-aid-kit.
 The 3 Dutch tourists were in mild shock.
+The driver said that she could feel the seatbelt saving her.

 Looking at the tyre marks in the snow, it was clear that the vehicle had left the road diagonally.
 The driver had probably felt a skid and try to steer against it.
 As the Jeep left the road, the front drivers wheel dug deep into the snow and the vehicle was catapulted onto its roof with the front passenger roof hitting the ground first and hardest.